 To access the Brushes menu, tap again on the active tool, or double-tap on an inactive tool.

 In the Brushes menu, you can configure your tools with the bigger picture in mind.
 Up at the top is your brush viewer, which actively changes according to your settings.
 You can even draw inside it yourself and try out the tool.

-Scroll down further and you’ll find the Brush Market, with different types of artistic brush libraries that you can unlock with credits, the same as with object libraries (or if you’re subscribed, you have open access).
+Scroll down further and you’ll find the Brush Market, with different types of artistic brush libraries that you can unlock by subscription or with credits, the same as with object libraries.
 These are carefully crafted, editable stamp-based brushes with all the vector maneuverability.

 Pens are most widely used in sketching when you want to make a statement or reflect permanence.
 Our Pen and Fountain Pen tools react to velocity to vary their line width - draw fast to get a thicker stroke.
 Our Dynamic Pen reacts to pressure.
 The Fixed Width Pen does what it says on the tin - it maintains a constant width from cap to cap.

 This tool behaves like a traditional CAD or vector tool would - the line width is maintained at any zoom level, making it perfect for wireframes, light CAD drawings, perspective layouts, and more.
 Export an SVG file using Wire into another vector program and find the same clean line.